billsix/cprogrammingbook/doc/04-Functions.rst

 .. code-block:: C

-     /* erroneous redeclaration of arguments */
+     /* erroneous re-declaration of arguments */

      func(a, b, c){
            int a;  /* AAAAgh! */